 Rankings by the Quacquarelli Symonds World University Rankings (QS), viewed as one the most widely read university rankings all over the world, also depend on reputation surveys.
 QS designed its rankings in order to assess performance based on what it considers to be the key aspects of a university`s mission, i.e., teaching, research, nurturing employability, and internationalization.
 According to QS World University Ranking, Mahidol University has the highest ranking in Faculty Student criteria among other indicators, strongly correlating with the level of teaching quality.
 Academic Reputation, based on an internal academic survey, and Employer Reputation, based on a survey on graduate employers, are the next high rankings, respectively.
 Regarding QS Asian University Rankings, Mahidol University ranks the highest in Faculty Staff with PhD criteria in relation to other indicators.
 The next highest indicator is International Research Network, which assesses the degree of international diversity in terms of research collaboration.
 Considering QS Ranking by Subject, Mahidol University ranks 122 in Life Science and Medicine.

-The other most widely observed university ranking is Times Higher Education World (THE).
+The other most widely observed university ranking is Times Higher Education World University Ranking (THE).
 THE contains the following categories of indicators: Research indicators, institutional indicators, economic activity/ innovation, and international diversity.
-According to THE Asian University Ranking, Mahidol University was ranked the first in Thailand in 2016-2017.
+According to THE Asian University Ranking, Mahidol University was ranked the first in Thailand in 2016-2017 and 2019.
 Furthermore, Mahidol University fared best among Thai universities in 2019.